 Our prior reviews have concluded that the investment return assumption used by the Plan was at the upper range of investment return assumptions for comparable plans.
-The 8.25 percent investment return assumption is at the upper edge of reasonable based on the Plan's asset allocation and remains at the upper end of investment return assumptions used by other plans.
-The Plan's investment consultant conducted projections that found an expected 10-year return of 8.40 percent.
+The 8.25 percent investment return assumption is at the upper edge of reasonable based on the Plan's asset allocation and is at the upper end of investment return assumptions used by other plans.
+The Plan's Investment Consultant conducted projections that found an expected 10-year return of 8.32 percent.
 We recommend that the investment return and inflation assumptions continue to be monitored and justified on an annual basis.

-The Retirement Plan's active participant headcount increased slightly from the prior year.
+The Retirement Plan's active participant headcount decreased from the prior year.
 Additionally, the ratio of active participants to annuitants continued to decrease.
-A study sponsored by the National Association of State Retirement Administrators titled the Public Fund Survey Summary of Findings for FY 2019 states "When combined with an unfunded liability, however, a low or declining ratio of actives to annuitants can cause fiscal distress for a pension plan sponsor...." (pages 4-10)
+The Public Fund Survey Summary of Findings for FY 2020 states "When combined with an unfunded liability, however, a low or declining ratio of actives to annuitants can cause fiscal distress for a pension plan sponsor...." (pages 4-11)